seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 **PANDARUS**
 But to prove to you that Helen loves him: she came
-and puts me her white hand to his cloven chin---
+and puts me her white hand to his cloven chin--

 **CRESSIDA**
 Juno have mercy! how came it cloven?